Property Damage (Hurricane or Other Calamity) Information & Resources

 6) Will my assessed value and taxes increase if I get an independent appraisal to submit to my building department?

-In most cases, these appraisal reports do not make it to our office.
-If by chance they do, our office would only take into consideration quality and condition noted in the report, not the value estimate since the purpose and intended use of these appraisals is very different than that of our valuations.
-Those with a Homestead Exemption have Assessed Value protection by virtue of the Save-Our-Homes cap, which would prevent these factual physical changes from affecting their capped value as long as no new additional square footage has been added and no subareas have been changed (ex: garage converted to living space).
+In most cases, our office does not receive these appraisal reports.
+If we do, our office will only take into consideration the quality and condition noted in the report, not the value estimate, since the purpose and intended use of these appraisals are very different than that of our valuations.
+Those with a homestead exemption have Assessed Value protection by virtue of the Save-Our-Homes cap, which would prevent these factual physical changes from affecting their capped value, as long as no new additional square footage has been added, and no subareas have been changed (ex: garage converted to living space).
 For most homesteaded properties, the property owner will likely benefit by virtue of an increase in their Save-Our-Homes benefit.

 7) Will my property's assessed value increase if I repair or rebuild my home after Hurricane flood damage?